Sterling rises before key Brexit vote; volatility hits 5-month highs

 The EU says it cannot trust those who break agreements and that if the bill is not effectively scrapped there will be no trade deal to cover Britain when it leaves the customs union and single market at the end of 2020.

-One-month implied volatility hit new five-month highs on Monday, indicating increased expectations of future price swings.
+One-month implied volatility hit new five-month highs, indicating increased expectations of future price swings.

 Sterling-dollar overnight implied volatility also rose to its highest since early April.